LanKing/binoculars-parallax-math-for-wayu/README.md

 >
 > **My strange friend asked me to create a new crazy project for him:**
 >
-> Imagine the web page with multiple horizontal containers each having text or image content.
-Content height is bigger than the container height, so the user only sees a part of the content.
+> The web page has with multiple horizontal containers each having text or image content.
+Height of content is bigger than the container height, so the user only sees a part of the content.
 The content in the containers scrolls up while the web page is scrolled down and vice versa.
 My friend called that the "binoculars effect". 😊
 >
 > I didn't know, why he needed this insane solution 🤷‍♂️, but it was really funny to create it and train myself in math.